re-message/json-web-token/README.md

 To sign the token you should use the `RM\Standard\Jwt\Signature\Signer`.
 Signer only depends on the serializer, but the default is `RM\Standard\Jwt\Serializer\SignatureCompactSerializer`.

-Serializer is necessary for the service to sign the token, since the signature is the header, and the payload signed by the key.
+Serializer is necessary for the service to sign the token, since the signature is the header and the payload signed by the key.

 Also, you can use decorators for Signer to provide some token handling:
 - `RM\Standard\Jwt\Signature\GeneratedSigner` provides ability to generate token property before signing